 Melbourne burgers had their time in the sun, but there’s only so much magic you can make with beef, cheese and brioche.
 Sandwiches are much more interesting.
 Oozy tuna melts on dark rye, dripping hoagies stuffed with roast lamb and garlic yoghurt, triple-stacked Reubens that hurt your jaw, crunchy alfalfa sprouts and fluorescent beetroot—there’s a lot you can do between two slices of bread.

 Want a big slice of retro?
 One bite of the Tuna Melt from Kelso’s in Abbotsford and you’re back in the 1970s reading Kafka next to a lava lamp.
-Owners Jon Farrell, Brendan Kennedy and Kitty Kelso have created something special here: tuna, mayo, house pickles, red onions and cheese, grilled between two slices of yeasty dark rye.
+Owners Jon Farrell, Brendan Kennedy and Kitty Kelso have created something special throughout the entire menu, but there's one sanga that people just won't shut up about: the tuna melt.
+Think tuna, mayo, house pickles, red onions and cheese, grilled between two slices of yeasty dark rye.
 It’s the rye that makes this one of the best sandwiches in Melbourne.
-If that all sounds a bit fishy, Kelso’s runs a famous lunch special: a crusty roll with slow-roasted lamb, herbs, chips and lashings of garlic yogurt.
-Do we really need to go on?

 Want more of the best Melbourne has to offer?
 Head to our Best Of Guides section.